Caeli: cooling buildings with low-carbon air conditioning

 Refrigeration systems with high energy efficiency and low environmental footprint

-This innovative, patented solution, developed at the CNRS, uses the energy of water's change of state as it evaporates.
-In practice, this process is naturally boosted to produce cooler air than any other existing evaporative system.
+(CNRS), uses the energy produced by the changing state of water as it evaporates.
+In practice, this process is naturally enhanced to produce cooler air than any other existing evaporative system.

 At the heart of the Caeli project: innovation, performance and relocation